ory-corp/planning-automation-action/README.md

 - `token`: A personal access token with write:org capabilities.
 - `todoLabel`: Initial label for new issues/PRs.
 Defaults to `needs triage`.
 - `statusName`: Name of the 'status' field on the project board.
 Defaults to `status`.
+- `prStatusValue`: Name of the 'todo' status on the project board.
+Defaults to `todo`.
-- `statusValue`: Name of the 'todo' status on the project board.
-Defaults to `needs triage`.
+- `issueStatusValue`: Name of the 'todo' status on the project board.
+Defaults to `todo`.
 - `effortName`: Name of the 'effort' field on the project board `effort`.
 - `effortMapping`: JSON string with map where:
   - string key is a valid 'effort' field value